HanSJin/FaceCropImageView/README.md

 imageView.setFaceImage(imageUrl)
 ```

 You can also crop the image on the web using the URL.
-(In this case, the Kingfis her library is used)(https://github.com/onevcat/Kingfisher) library is used)
+(In this case, the [Kingfisher](https://github.com/onevcat/Kingfisher) library is used)

 ```Swift
 let imageUrl = URL(string: "https://some-url/image.jpg")